razi-cmu/CPS240/Lecture_2.md

 		}
 	}
 ```
-In Java, the `Scanner` class is present in the java.util package is used to obtain input for primitive types like int, double, etc., and strings.
+In Java, the `Scanner` class is present in the `java.util` package is used to obtain input for primitive types like `int`, `double`, etc., and `strings`.
 We can use this class to read input from a user or a file. <br>
 The ternary operator is a compact alternative to the if-else statement.
-It evaluates a condition and returns one of two values depending on whether the condition is true or false.
+It evaluates a condition and returns one of two values depending on whether the condition is `true` or `false`.
 It is commonly used for:
 - Conditional value assignment
 - Simple decision-making logic
 - Replacing short if-else blocks